Regulation and Frontier Housing Supply: Results

 \subsection{Variances}

-Figure \ref{fig:sd} shows the estimated standard deviations, by height, of apartment level measurement error $v$ (in blue), building level measurement error $w$ (in red), and deviations from the frontier $u$ (in purple), using \eqref{varv2}-\eqref{varu2} in Appendix \ref{ap:var}.
+Figure \ref{fig:sd} shows the estimated standard deviations, by height, of apartment-level measurement error $v$ (in blue), building-level measurement error $w$ (in red), and deviations from the frontier $u$ (in purple), using \eqref{varv2}-\eqref{varu2} in Appendix \ref{ap:var}.
 The measurement error variances are estimated using residuals of a nonparametric regression of log price on transaction day.
 The deviations variance is then estimated using log prices and the estimated measurement error variances.
-Thus the variance of deviations($\approx$ regulations) is obtained from variation in prices (unadjusted for time) across both bloc and time, while the variances of measurement errors partials out time effects.
-For some of the higher heights, the degrees of freedom at the building level are small or zero (see Table \ref{tablesumobs} in Appendix \ref{ap:tableobs}) so that the estimated building-level measurement error variances do not exist or are negative, and so are missing from the figure.
+Thus the variance of deviations ($\approx$ regulations) is obtained from variation in prices (unadjusted for time) across both bloc and time, while the variances of measurement errors partial out time effects.
+For some of the higher heights, the degrees of freedom at the building-level are small or zero (see Table \ref{tablesumobs} in Appendix \ref{ap:tableobs}) so that the estimated building-level measurement error variances do not exist or are negative, and so are missing from the figure.
 To deal with these cases and to avoid excessively noisy estimates, we smooth the measurement error variances using polynomial series estimates, with the polynomial degrees chosen by cross validation.
 The resulting curves are relatively flat.
 We do not smooth the standard deviations of $u$.
 Allowing these standard deviations to be unrestricted functions of height avoids imposing any endogeneity bias, as we discussed underneath \eqref{Ey}.

 The figure shows that the estimated standard deviation of $u$ is on average about 4 times the estimated standard deviation of building error and about 2.5 times the estimated standard deviation of apartment error.
-Thus the variance of regulation is an order of magnitude larger than the combined measurement error variance.
+Thus the variance of regulation is several times larger than the combined measurement error variance.
 The standard deviations of the measurement errors, however, are clearly nontrivial.